Rlyown/nvim/README.md

   $ go install github.com/go-delve/delve/cmd/dlv@latest

   # Install neovim python support, and python debugger used by dap
-  # If want to deal with multi-version conflicts, you can follow the method of MacOS
+  # If want to deal with multi-version conflicts, you can set
+  # the virtualenv python path is set in the lua/core/gvariable.lua
   $ pip3 install pynvim debugpy

   # If you want delete file to trash bin directory by nvim-tree